Dr. Ashok Malla

 Margot acts as a liaison between the sites and ACCESS Open Minds’ central office.
 Her job is to help support sites in best meeting their youth’s mental health needs, in ways that are relevant to each individual community and to the project as a whole.

-Before joining ACCESS OM, Margot worked as a youth protection social worker and was trained in youth mental health settings.
+Before joining ACCESS Open Minds, Margot worked as a youth protection social worker and was trained in youth mental health settings.
 She was also part of several social science research teams.

 Mental health is one Canada’s most prevalent—and most stigmatized—issues.
 Margot feels lucky to work with teams around Canada who are changing how youth mental health care is delivered, so that the next generation has easier access to better care.